 Blow up beds that have internal baffles or air hollows, are able to transfer and disperse weight more evenly.
 These baffles can also result in a better night’s sleep for people whose spine isn’t properly aligned.

-Before we talk about the numbers- weight, and size, let’s take a quick look at the most important features of a camping mattress.
+Before we talk about the numbers- how much weight can an air mattress hold, let’s take a quick look at the most important features of a camping mattress.

 How to Choose a Camping Air Mattress